sodadata/soda-core/soda/contracts/docs/contract_api.md

 practice to store batches of new data first in a temporary table, verify the contract on there and only when that succeeds, append it to the larger table.

-> Known limitation: At the moment there possibility to verify contracts using the CLI.
+> Known limitation: At the moment there is no possibility to verify contracts using the CLI.
 Only a
 > Python programmatic API is available.

 In your python (virtual) environment, ensure that the libraries `soda-core` and `soda-core-contracts` are available